kevonc/kevoncheung.com/content/articles/20210130-growing-twitter-audience.md

 I am more for the fundamentals of building and managing human relationships, I see that behind every large audience, there is always a strong core group of friends who are fuelling everything else we see.

 I hope this is helpful to you.
 Try out some of the advice above first.
-If you want to go further, I also created a free 7-day email course, Making Twitter Friends, to deep dive into some of the concepts and so far 1,800+ students completed the course.
-Or if you want me to help you 1:1, you can also contact me.
+If you want to go further, I also created a free 7-day email course, <a href="http://makingtwitterfriends.com/">Making Twitter Friends</a>, to deep dive into some of the concepts and so far 1,800+ students completed the course.
+Or if you want me to help you 1:1, you can also <a href="https://publiclab.co/coaching">contact me</a>.